digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/13_Interfaces.rst

   :start-after: -- INTERFACE_IASSET_TF_DEF_BEGIN
   :end-before: -- INTERFACE_IASSET_TF_DEF_END

-There are a few things happening here:
+A few things are happening here:

 1. For each interface, you have defined a ``viewtype``.
 This is mandatory for all interfaces.
 All viewtypes must be serializable records.
 The viewtype